The Psychological Profile of Genghis Khan Robert Bluestein

 The empire of Genghis would soon be in shambles as the members as the empire grew far too large to govern.
 He was a great leader and a law-giver.
 But his principles of loyalty, communication and speed were deeply rooted in the consciousness of those around him.
 There was no pretensions around him.
 He was born in a felt-tent, a yurt.
 He also died in one.

 He accumulated far more wealth then anyone else in World History.
 Yet he did not keep it.
 He gave it away to the war-widows and the wounded.
 He believed that it was essential to take care of the war widows and war orphans.
-When he conquered a town, he adopted one child from every place and raised them as his own.
+(Especially since so many of those orphans were his own children!)
+In addition, when he conquered a town, he adopted one child from every place and raised them as his own.

 At the end of his life, he began to waiver on some of his principles.
 Although he loved all four of his sons, they were raised differently than he was.
 They grew up sheltered, never experiencing hunger.
 They drank alcohol and lacked cooperation among themselves.
 Growing frustrated, he called in his own aristocrats that he conquered in order to teach them the laws of kinship.
 It didn't work.
 These too, were middle-aged men who hadn't know hunger and desire themselves.